 The health and social services industry, encompassing healthcare and social assistance, plays a critical role in the development of Australia's regions, as it directly contributes to community wellbeing and overall quality of life.
-The economic contribution of these assets is often underappreciated, with significant direct impacts through employment and secondary impacts through workforce support.
+40 The economic contribution of these assets is often underappreciated, with significant direct impacts through employment and secondary impacts through workforce support.

 Adequate health infrastructure and quality service delivery are vital in ensuring population wellbeing in regional areas, as well as enhancing liveability in these locations.
-The need is particularly pressing as rural and remote populations tend to experience poorer health outcomes than those in metropolitan areas.
-Health infrastructure in Australia's regions is often smaller and more dispersed than in major cities, which can result in demand exceeding availability of primary, secondary, and tertiary healthcare in regional areas.
+The need is particularly pressing as rural and remote populations tend to experience poorer health outcomes than those in metropolitan areas.41 Health infrastructure in Australia's regions is often smaller and more dispersed than in major cities, which can result in demand exceeding availability of primary, secondary, and tertiary healthcare in regional areas.42

-- A common trend among many regional towns is a lack of diversity in community health facilities and limited availability of local mental health, disability and other specialised healthcare services.
-Residents in Remote Areas seeking specialised care often need to travel longer distances to access suitable facilities in major centres, or otherwise relocate altogether to be in closer proximity.
-This is also the case for social assistance services such as aged care. - In Australia, the health and social services industry contributes 14% of regional jobs, with the majority requiring specific expertise and qualifications.
-A persistent challenge for Australia's regions has been attracting and retaining skilled labour in more rural and Remote Areas.
-As a result, the health sector is frequently subject to staff shortages that compromise the quality and range of services delivered.
+- A common trend among many regional towns is a lack of diversity in community health facilities and limited availability of local mental health, disability and other specialised healthcare services. ^{43,44,45} Residents in Remote Areas seeking specialised care often need to travel longer distances to access suitable facilities in major centres, or otherwise relocate altogether to be in closer proximity.
+This is also the case for social assistance services such as aged care.
+46 - In Australia, the health and social services industry contributes 14% of regional jobs, with the majority requiring specific expertise and qualifications.47 A persistent challenge for Australia's regions has been attracting and retaining skilled labour in more rural and Remote Areas.48 As a result, the health sector is frequently subject to staff shortages that compromise the quality and range of services delivered.49 - The National Rural Health Alliance notes that rural Australian's have shorter lives, higher levels of disease and injury and poorer access to and use of health services compared to people living in metropolitan areas.50 - Almost 43,000 Australians have no access to any primary healthcare services within an hours drive from their home (one way).
+Within the same drive, over 65,000 people have no access to a GP, over 142,000 people have no access to dental services and almost 107,000 people have no access to mental health services.
+In addition to travel times and their associated personal impacts, other barriers to accessing health care in rural areas includes the cost of are, the non-existence of many health services and the reluctance to seek help for non-urgent care.51

 - The changing health needs of regional communities have made it essential for the sector to improve diversity, capacity and quality of local healthcare through adequate infrastructure.
-In particular, additional aged care facilities will be needed to meet the demands of Australia's ageing population, with the proportion of over 65-year-olds in the total population rising 3.9% since 2000. - Regional Australia has significant opportunities for improving telehealth infrastructure, where digital capabilities can be used to improve accessibility and quality of healthcare for rural and remote communities. - Of the eight states and territories in Australia, five have reported health and social services as being their fastest growing employment industry over the past two decades.
-46 The potential for ongoing growth is further supported by Australian Government initiatives such as the National Disability Insurance Scheme and targeted medical training programs in Small Towns, Rural Communities and Remote Areas that are aimed at addressing health sector skills shortages in Regional Australia.
-47,48
+In particular, additional aged care facilities will be needed to meet the demands of Australia's ageing population, with the proportion of over 65-year-olds in the total population rising 3.9% since 2000.52 - Regional Australia has significant opportunities for improving telehealth infrastructure, where digital capabilities can be used to improve accessibility and quality of healthcare for rural and remote communities.53 - Of the eight states and territories in Australia, five have reported health and social services as being their fastest growing employment industry over the past two decades.54 The potential for ongoing growth is further supported by Australian Government initiatives such as the National Disability Insurance Scheme and targeted medical training programs in Small Towns, Rural Communities and Remote Areas that are aimed at addressing health sector skills shortages in Regional Australia.^{55,56}